-The theme of the 8th African Population Conference (APC) was Harnessing Africa's Population Dynamics for Sustainable Development: 25 Years after Cairo and Beyond.
-The conference happened a week after the 25th International Conference on Population and Development (ICPD25) where world leaders took stock of progress governments have made since the first ICPD held in Cairo, Egypt in 1994.
-ICPD25 was a good precursor and provided momentum for deliberations at the 8th APC
+The theme of the 8th African Population Conference (APC) was The APC is held every four years and is convened by UAPS, a body Harnessing Africa's Population Dynamics for Sustainable Development: whose membership is comprised of demographers and other researchers 25 Years after Cairo and Beyond.
+The conference happened a week working on population issues in Africa. after the 25th International Conference on Population and Development (ICPD25) where world leaders took stock of progress governments have made since the first ICPD held in Cairo, Egypt in 1994.
+ICPD25 was a good precursor and provided momentum for deliberations at the 8th APC.